InfectedIsm/proof-of-security/README.md

 Journal of my learning progress in blockchain programming and security

+#### DAY 42 15-mar-2023
+- Submited my first report for the Neo Tokyo C4 contest!
+I must admit this is not a great report, I did not had enough time to write it because of my planning today.
+But I'm happy to have submitted something, I've discovered the tools, the process a bit, and a barrier has been broken.
+For sure the next one will be better :)`
+- Started learning regex, I'm sure this is a very important tool to find some specific patterns, and thus better catch some vulnerabilities.

 #### DAY 41 14-mar-2023
 - Continued exploring Neo Tokyo codebase.
 While Aragon was a way more complex project, it was easier to understand and follow.
 Project really need to be well documented and well organized, because this can make an audit way more time-efficient and effective.